-One pressurized ionization chamber (PIC) reading was taken at this property by BNI.
-The results and the location of the reading are presented in the confirmatory report.
+Four pressurized ionization chamber (PIC) readings were taken at this property by BNI.
+The results and the locations of these readings are presented in the confirmatory report.

 Gamma exposure rate measurements were made by ORNL at the ground surface and at 1 m above the surface.
 Gamma exposure rates ranged from 5 to 8 μ R/h (microroentgens per hour) and averaged 7 μ R/h both at 1 m and at the surface.